sideshowtom/solidlov/README.md

 ## Assumptions

 - Disagreement on vocabularies is necessary for human development
-- The more important the vocabulary, the more disagreement there will be
 - Hopefully there will never be a central source of truth for vocabularies

 ## Goals